jtyard/QFT2022/Okounkov.md

 This is supposed to be deep: Thom sheaf $\Theta(-V)$ is a nontrivial line bundle.

-Elliptic cohomology is built out of sections of line bundles
+Elliptic cohomology is built out of sections of line bundles on sheaves.
+But those sheaves have nontrivial cohomology.

 Degree of a line bundle on $E^n$ is not a number but a symmetric integer matrix in $\Sym^2 Z^n$.

-Holy shit it is really looking like
+On Thursday he will talk about Kahler varieties.